scottsappen/AvroProdConsExample/README.md

 ```
 Run java producer from the v2 package and consumer from the v1 package to produce a few messages, consume them and observe the full compatibility.

+Note: you can change the consumer group.id to re-read all the older messages

 **Tip**
 <br/>Remember Confluent packages some command line tooling you can use as a quick and dirty consumer as well.
 <br/>